 Add mobile aisle storage where density matters

 For companies looking to upgrade or expand their pallet rack infrastructure as part of a hybrid setup, Cranston Material Handling offers a wide range of racking solutions tailored to warehouse needs.
+A hybrid approach often combines automated shelving with an automated pallet racking system, allowing warehouses to optimize fast-pick SKUs while keeping palletized reserve inventory highly efficient.

 Used Equipment Options